Luis the champion

 2007 - Future reds Mikel San José and Damien Plessis faced each other in the Semi-final of the Under-19 European Championships in Austria.
 The game ended goalless even after extra time, with Spain eventually beating France 4-2 on penalties, with both of our boys converting their spot-kicks.

 On the move

-2016- Centre-half Kolo Touré signed for Celtic, being reunited with his former boss Brendan Rodgers.
-He made seventeen appearances in his first campaign at Parkhead.
+2016 - Centre-half Kolo Touré signed for Celtic, being reunited with his former boss Brendan Rodgers.
+He made seventeen appearances before joining the coaching staff in September 2017.

 2012 – Centre-half Zak Whitbread signed for Leicester City, having been released by Norwich City at the end of the previous season.
 He netted once in 21 outings for the Foxes before joining Derby County in June 2014 after a successful loan spell with the Rams.